 10. Accreditation: Echoing the WCG liberals of the 1970s, LCG is creating an accredited, therefore secular, university.
 This is more than just a tragic administrative mistake—it is a doctrinal error!
 Here is just one statement from Mr. Armstrong on this subject: “We could now qualify for accreditation both at Pasadena and Big Sandy—but we shall not, because the GOVERNMENT of the colleges would have to be according to that which is in force in this world’s educational institutions—GOD’S government would have to go.
 WE ALREADY HAVE THE HIGHEST ACCREDITATION OF ALL—THAT OF ALMIGHTY GOD!”
 (Co-Worker Letter, March 19, 1981) More statements from Mr. Armstrong are found here.

-11. The Elijah: LCG teaches that Mr. Armstrong was not the Elijah who “restored all things” to the Church.
-He may have been “Elijah-like” but did not “restore all things.”
-The truth has given way to two popular theories: (a) The two witnesses will be Elijah and a second Moses, or (b) the Elijah role may have been fulfilled by Christ.
+11. The Elijah: LCG teaches that the end-time Elijah who “restores all things” to the Church will be one of the Two Witnesses, or the Elijah role may have been fulfilled by Christ.

-12. MYSTERY OF THE AGES: Next, it should be no surprise then that LCG teaches that MYSTERY OF THE AGES—which Mr. Armstrong called his most important book, and in which he emphatically stated that he was the Elijah—is said to have “numerous errors,” but that it would be “okay” to obtain an edited version from PCG.
+12. MYSTERY OF THE AGES: Next, LCG teaches that MYSTERY OF THE AGES—which Mr. Armstrong called his most important book—is said to have “numerous errors.”

 13. It is also not strange then that a confused LCG has introduced a very clever substitute—“restoring apostolic Christianity.”
-Having thrown out Mr. Armstrong’s fulfillment of the Elijah prophecy, in which HE “restored all things” (Matt.
-17:11), this redefined mission is not only a counterfeit, it suggests that Mr. Armstrong did not restore what the apostles taught.
-In reality, he restored much more besides, especially regarding end-time prophecy (Dan.
-12:4, 9).
-The LCG counterfeit—that its leader is bringing the true restoration—is being sold as part of an agenda paving the way for a later Elijah imposter.
+Having never understood Mr. Armstrong’s fulfillment of the Moses prophecy, this redefined mission is not only a counterfeit, it suggests that Mr. Armstrong did not lay the doctrinal foundation for Philadelphia (Mal.
+4:4; Zech.
+4:9).

 14. …and that, directly connected to the idea that the true restoration involves the kind of miracles performed by the original apostles, and despite Revelation 3:8 stating that Philadelphia has “little miraculous power,” LCG believes that they will perform dramatic miracles, signs and wonders prior to the two witnesses.
 This thinking includes the idea that LCG, as a result of miracles, will experience dramatic growth and will “shake” the nations prior to the end.
 (Yet, only God can shake nations – Hag.
 2:7.)
 This position reflects a growing Pentecostal-like obsession of “calling down the Spirit,” including declaring church-wide fasts “because we have not sufficiently cried out for these gifts of the Spirit” (Member Letter, March 29, 2004).
 This obsession becomes its own powerful evidence of the different spirit—“another spirit” or the “spirit of error”—that has entered and gripped the top LCG leadership.
 It also explains why so many in this group report that “Something is wrong here,” without being able to identify what it is.
 Without knowing why, and with the Spirit of God—the true “Comforter”—slowly receding, many find themselves increasingly uncomfortable.
 Grasp this fact: This discomfort is because a counterfeit “comforter” has entered LCG and is spreading, while the Spirit of God is diminishing!